Auto Theft Unit

 Officers stopping vehicles reported as a breach of trust will positively identify, but not arrest, the driver and other occupants unless there are other reasons to make an arrest.
 They will attempt to notify the owner to pick up the vehicle, but if unable to make contact with the owner, they will have the vehicle towed to the Impound Lot to be held for the owner.

-If you opt to not have a breach of trust report taken, you may call after 30 days to make an auto theft report.
-If the vehicle is not returned within thirty days then the situation can be pursued as an auto theft.
+If the vehicle is not returned within thirty days of the reported breach of trust, then the situation can be pursued as an auto theft.

 Reporting a stolen vehicle: